fac-members/fac-slides/src/slides/intro-to-js.md

 ### Cascading Style Sheets

-CSS is another programming languages invented so people could separately describe how their webpages should _look_.
+CSS is another programming language invented so people could separately describe how their webpages should _look_.

 ---